microsoft/DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-October 12, 2012
+October 30, 2012

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows 8 Win32 desktop applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows 8 Win32 desktop applications, Windows Phone 8 applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.

 This code is designed to build with either Visual Studio 2012 which includes the Windows 8.0 SDK or Visual Studio 2010 with the standalone Windows 8.0 SDK installed